RefactoringCombos/ArlosCommitNotation/Learning Path.md

 Folks on your team probably have [multiple working defintions of refactoring](https://jay.bazuzi.com/DefinitionsOfRefactoring/), and this is an invitation to examine those defintions and find a shared understanding.

 Refactorings often have a large diff even though they don't change behavior and are out of proportion with the conceptual size of the change.
 For example "rename A to B" is one small idea but every line that references `A` will be affected.
-If combined with deliberate behavior changes that will make reading the total diff difficult.
+Combining refactorings with deliberate behavior changes makes reading the total diff difficult.
 Separating refactorings into their own commits will make code review easier.
 You should be able to scan the commit history and easily see which are refactorings and which are not.

 ### Example commit history